The Biology of Self-Talk: What Your Inner Voice Tells Your Telomeres

 This practice is from Dr. Kristin Neff, an Associate Professor of Educational Psychology at the University of Texas at Austin and a leading pioneer in self-compassion research.
 The practice involves first noticing your habitual self-critical thoughts, then softening that inner critical voice with empathy instead of judgment, and finally reframing its message with a kinder, more supportive tone.

-This is a practice that takes time.
-It can be woven into existing mindfulness practices, mindful moments throughout the day, or journaling practices.
+This practice can be woven into existing mindfulness practices, mindful moments throughout the day, or journaling practices.

 1. Choose Your Process